NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 >*date*/*location*/*image_name*.jpg
 >

 The `shortname` is the name of the _location_ directory that the IP camera creates when it uploads an image.
 This is configured in the IP camera by the person setting up the camera.
-Conventionally we use this to indicate the location of the camera, e.g., `1234Main` for a camera located at 1234 Main St.  The `longname` is a more human-readable form of the location that will be displayed on the Surveillance Web pages, e.g., "1234 Main St."
+Conventionally we use this to indicate the location of the camera, e.g., `1234Main` for a camera located at 1234 Main St.  The `longname` is a more human-readable form of the location that will be displayed on the CommunityView Web pages, e.g., "1234 Main St."

 Continuing with this example location, the `cameras` list for a camera at this location, plus another at 500 West Ave. would look like: